vu-duy-tung/vu-duy-tung/README.md

 ## Basic information
 - 👋 Hi, my name is Vũ Duy Tùng

-- 👀 I’m interested in logic
+- 👀 I’m interested in logic and always trying to be a beter thinker/ problem solver.

 - 🌱 I’m currently a Machine Learning and Competitive Programming enthusiast.